 Design rule references: Minimum Solder Mask Sliver, Silk to Solder Mask Clearance

 The solder mask is a thin, lacquer-like layer applied to the outer surface of the board, providing a protective and insulating covering for the copper.
-Opening are created in the mask for components and wires to be soldered to the copper, it is these openings that are displayed as objects on the solder mask layer in the PCB editor (note that the solder mask layer is defined in the negative - the objects you see become holes in the actual solder mask).
+Openings are created in the mask for components and wires to be soldered to the copper, it is these openings that are displayed as objects on the solder mask layer in the PCB editor (note that the solder mask layer is defined in the negative - the objects you see become holes in the actual solder mask).

 During fabrication, solder mask is applied using different techniques, the lowest cost approach is to silkscreen it onto the board surface through a mask.
 To allow for layer alignment issues, the mask openings are typically larger than the pads, reflected by the 4mil (~0.1mm) expansion value used in the default design rule.